 Note that similar conflicts of interest on your part must also be brought to the attention of the editor, who may, at his discretion, subsequently cancel your invitation to review the manuscript.
 If one of the manuscript authors is at your institution, there could be a perceived conflict of interest, and you should immediately contact the editor so that another individual can be invited to review the manuscript in your place.

 In summary, you must communicate suspicions of policy or ethics problems directly to the editor, who in turn will contact the editor in chief.
 Under no circumstance should you contact the author directly.
-JBST has policies for investigation and resolution of such problems and these must be followed.
+TI has policies for investigation and resolution of such problems and these must be followed.